-Central Arkansas Water Annual Water Quality Report 2012

-COMPLIANCE PERIOD January 1, 2012 through December 31, 2012
+Central Arkansas Water WATER QUALITY REPORT 2013COMPLIANCE PERIOD January 1, 2013 through December 31, 2013 learn more about the water you drink.

-Central Arkansas Water is pleased to report that for the year of 2012, we were in full compliance with federal and state regulations for drinking water quality.
-This 2012 Water Quality Report contains important information about the quality and sources of your drinking water.
-We hope you will take a few minutes to review the report and learn more about the water you drink.
+Central Arkansas Water is pleased to report that for the year of 2013, we were in compliance with federal and state regulations for drinking water quality.
+This 2013 Water Quality Report contains important information about the quality and sources of your drinking water.
+We hope you will take a few minutes to review the report and